 In order to repair firearms, trained specialists must apply to the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives (www.atf.gov) for a mandatory Federal Firearms License from the ATF.
 Interested firearm repairers must send in an application and required fee in addition to recent photographs and fingerprints.
 The ATF runs a background check and sends a field representative to conduct a personal interview with the applicant.
 After approval, licenses take approximately two months to be received.

-Firearm repair organizations and colleges often sponsor training workshops, which can last 3-9 days.
+To gain more knowledge about the trade, firearm repair organizations and colleges often sponsor training workshops, which can last 3-9 days.
 During this time, participants usually view instructional demonstrations and gain hands-on training.
 Topics can include business techniques for sole proprietors and shop owners or firearms assembly and fine-tuning strategies.